modio/modio-haxe-legacy/README.md

 ### Reporting a bug

-If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/DBolical/modioSDK/issues).
+If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/modio/SDK/issues).
 Be sure to include a title and clear description, as much relevant information as possible, and a code sample or an executable test case demonstrating the expected behavior that is not occurring.

-### Other Repositories
+## Other Repositories
 Our aim with [mod.io](https://mod.io), is to provide an open modding API.
-You are welcome to view, fork and contribute to our other codebases in use:
+You are welcome to [view, fork and contribute to our other codebases](https://github.com/modio) in use:

-* [SDK](https://sdk.mod.io) is public and open source, the repository can be [found here](https://sdk.mod.io)
-* [Design](https://design.mod.io) is public and open source, the repository can be [found here](https://github.com/DBolical/modioDESIGN).
+* [Design](https://design.mod.io) is public and open source, the repository can be [found here](https://github.com/modio/WebDesign).
-* [API documentation](https://docs.mod.io) is public and open source, the repository can be [found here](https://github.com/DBolical/modioAPIDOCS).
+* [API documentation](https://docs.mod.io) is public and open source, the repository can be [found here](https://github.com/modio/APIDocs).
 * [Browse engine tools](https://apps.mod.io), plugins and wrappers created by the community, or [share your own](https://apps.mod.io/add).
+* [Unreal Engine 4 plugin](https://github.com/modio/UE4Plugin), easily manage the browsing and install of mods in Unity Engine games
-* [Unity plugin](https://github.com/DBolical/modioUNITY), easily manage the browsing and install of mods in Unity Engine games.
+* [Unity plugin](https://github.com/modio/UnityPlugin), easily manage the browsing and install of mods in Unity Engine games
+* [Python wrapper](https://github.com/ClementJ18/mod.io), a python wrapper for the mod.io API
+* [Rust wrapper](https://github.com/nickelc/modio-rs), rust interface for mod.io
+* And more...